|Pilot 2nd Lt. Vernal J. Bird, O-750321 (MIA / KIA, BR) Midvale, UT

 Assigned to the 5th Air Force, 3rd Bombardment Group, 13th Bombardment Squadron.
 No known nickname or nose art.
 When lost, engines R-2600-23 serial numbers 42-154416 and 42-154482.
 Weapon serial numbers unknown.

-During 2001, Wewak local resident Charlie Wintawa visited this site and was given human remains and four aircraft data plates to take to U. S. authorities.
+During 2001, Wewak resident Charlie Wintawa visited this site and was given human remains and four aircraft data plates to take to U. S. authorities.
 Afterwards, he reported the site to a team from U. S. Army Central Identification Laboratory Hawaii (CILHI) working elsewhere in East Sepik Province.

 Between 2001-2016, American recovery teams have vistied this crash site on at least three occasions: